isaacnmm/pestpolicy-hugo2XX/content/posts/spectracide-bug-stop-fogger-review-for-bed-bugs/index.md

 ###  3. Deep Reaching Formula

-The fogger produces a fine mist that'll penetrate [deep into the bed bug's hiding](https://pestpolicy.com/where-do-bed-bugs-hide/) places such as crevices and cracks or even smaller crannies and nooks.
+The fogger produces a fine mist that'll penetrate [deep into the bed bug's hiding](https://pestpolicy.com/where-do-bed-bugs-hide/)places such as crevices and cracks or even smaller crannies and nooks.
 Therefore, the insecticide will readily reach the hard places that tend to host bed bugs, eggs, and the larvae preparing to bring up another dangerous population.
 Related: Bed Bug Pictures

 ##  #3: My Experience:

 ###  1. Has a 2-weeks residue effect

 Despite thatSpectracide Bug Stop is marketed as an on-contact extermination solution for bed bugs, it also has a long residue effect - going up to 2 weeks.
-Therefore, you'll need to apply the fogger in the recommended spaces (areas) after 2 weeks, where it'll kill all the [adult bed bugs](https://pestpolicy.com/do-bed-bugs-jump/) and thesterile bed bugs or roaches.
+Therefore, you'll need to apply the fogger in the recommended spaces (areas) after 2 weeks, where it'll kill all the [adult bed bugs](https://pestpolicy.com/do-bed-bugs-jump/)and thesterile bed bugs or roaches.

 ###  1. IsSpectracide Bug Stop Effective in cars?